-Title of Item: Community Corrections Comprehensive Plan ✓ REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA Approve/Deny Motion Discussion Item INFORMATION ONLY Adopt Resolution (attach drawprovide Hold Public Hearing paring notice that was published Submitted by: Elizabeth DeRuyck Departm Community ent: Corrections Presenter (Name and Title): Elizabeth Deruyck, Director Estimated Time Needed: 15 minutes Summary of Issue: The community corrections department is required to develop a Comprehensive Plan for the Department of Corrections per MS 401.11.
-The Aitkin County Community Corrections Advisory Board approved the plan on May 31, 2016 and recommended it be subsequently approved by the Aitkin County Board.
-Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Approve the Aitkin County Community Corrections Comprehensive Plan.
-Financial Impact: , D., Is there a cost associated with this What is the total cost, with tax and V lo Is this budgeted?
-Yes No Please Expl ain:
+Title of Item: Community Corrections Comprehensive Plan

+▼ REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA Approve/Deny Motion Discussion Item INFORMATION ONLY Adopt Resolution (attach dr aft) Hold Public Hearing e copy of hearing notice that was published Submitted by: Kameron Genz Department: Community Corrections Presenter (Name and Title): Kameron Genz, Director Estimated Time Needed: 10 minutes Summary of Issue: The Community Corrections department is required to develop a Comprehensive Plan for the Department of Corrections per MS 401 .1 1 .
+They Community Corrections Advisory Board reviewed the plan in November 2018 and approved the draft plan for initial submission to the Department of Corrections.
+It is now requested the final draft and grant agreement be approved by the Aitkin County Board.
+Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Approve the Aitkin County Community Corrections Comprehensive Plan and approve signatures from Board Chairperson and County Administrator.
+Financial Impact: Is there a cost associated with this What is the total cost, with tax and Is this budgeted?
+Yes No